yossing/distributed_grid_search/README.md

 optionally, if you would like to try the examples:
   - theano
   - lasagne
-4. Clone the git repository
+4. Clone the git repository or download the code.